sweattep/ancient_quotes/README.md

 >Keep falsehood and futility far from me, and give me neither poverty nor wealth, yes, provide just the food I need today;

 >And it was that when day had dawned, and he shook off his wine, his wife told him these matters, and his heart died within him and it was like a stone

+>But why should we be happy that we have given you these gifts?
+They belong to you, and we have only given back what is already yours.

+>All their neighbors helped them by giving them many things: silver utensils, gold, supplies, pack animals, other valuables, and offerings for the Temple.

+>Is any good you may have done at all helpful to Him?